skanak9/Smart-Crop/README.md

-# Crop Recommendation System
+# Smart Crop System

-The Crop Recommendation System is a machine learning-based application designed to recommend the most suitable crop types for given environmental conditions.
+The Smart Crop  System is a machine learning-based application designed to recommend the most suitable crop types for given environmental conditions.
 Utilizing data on soil type, climate, and precipitation, our system leverages a RandomForestClassifier to provide data-driven crop recommendations.
 This tool aims to assist farmers, agricultural researchers, and hobbyists in making informed decisions to maximize yield and sustainability.